irieti/lead-generator-agent/README.md

 An open-source autonomous agent that finds leads, handles inbound, and drafts outreach — with a human-in-the-loop approval gate via Telegram.

 Built with the raw Anthropic API tool use.
-No LangGraph, no LangChain.
 Claude decides which tools to call based on your config.

+If you need a custom tool for your business automation - send me an email irieid.pt@icloud.com

 ## How it works